In-person consultations are available at our Los Angeles clinic only.

 The Risks of Spine Surgery: What to Consider

-While spine surgery can offer significant benefits, it is not without risks.
+While determining is spine surgery worth it, knowing the potential risks can provide immense clarity.
 Understanding these risks is essential to determining is spine surgery worth it for you.

 1. Surgical Risks and Complications